The purpose of this section is to:

 If your procurement is of a Digital or ICT nature, consideration must be given to the Digital Public Services Scotland Programme.
 This strategy sets out the collective ambitions and national level actions at sector, cluster or organisational level.
 Since this strategy release more Current Standards, Guidelines and Recommendations have been developed as outlined within the ICT High Level Operating Model.

-Further information on how to assess and manage cyber risks as part of the procurement process, including information on the Scottish public sector Guidance Note on Supplier Cyber Security and the beta Scottish Cyber Assessment Service (SCAS) can be found in Leadership and Governance.
+Further information on how to assess and manage cyber risks as part of the procurement process, including information on the Scottish public sector Guidance Note on Supplier Cyber Security and the Cyber Security Procurement Support Tool (CSPST) can be found in Leadership and Governance.